by

 • Magnesium oxide

-The chemical composition has to be controlled in order for the cement to be effective.
-For example, silicon dioxide is great for increased strength (as is calcium oxide) but too much of it can increase the time it takes for cement to set.
-Aluminium oxide, on the other hand, has a property that actually helps the material to set.
+The chemical composition has to be controlled in order for cement to be effective.
+For example, silicon dioxide and calcium oxide are great for increased strength, but too much of them can increase the time it takes for cement to set.

 Iron oxide colours the cement, as well as helping the fusion of materials.
-Magnesium oxide is a naturally-occurring mineral which should be kept to a minimum – if the content exceeds 5%, it will cause cracks and weaken the structure.
+Magnesium oxide is a naturally occurring mineral which should be kept to a minimum.
+If the content exceeds 5%, it will cause cracks and weaken the structure.

-4. Sand
+Sand

 • Silicon dioxide